Substance Abuse and Addiction Treatment Resources in Laredo

 Laredo Drug & Alcohol Rehab, Detox & Treatment Resources

 Laredo, Texas started its life as a Spanish settlement in what was then northern Mexico.
-In 1749, Jose de Escandon established the settlement with three families on fifteen common area plots that were given as a land grant from the Spanish government.
+In 1749, Jose de Escandon established the settlement with three families on 15 common area plots that were given as a land grant from the Spanish government.
 The city is well-known in today’s society for its entertainment options.
-The Border Olympics and Washington’s Birthday celebration draw people from all over the country to participate in the events.
+The Border Olympics and Washington’s Birthday Celebration draw people from all over the country to participate in the events.
 Being right on the border means that the town has a lot of interaction with Nuevo Laredo across the border, making it a great place for international exchange and learning.

 While being on the border with Mexico offers many positives for the town of Laredo, it also comes with a few drawbacks.
-The amount of drugs flowing across the border here is extremely high.
+The amount of drugs flowing across the border into Laredo is extremely high.
 There are multiple types of drugs moving through the area, including marijuana, heroin, and methamphetamines.
 The drugs don’t always make their way out of the town, leaving behind their fair share of damage to families.
 Laredo has one of the lower overdoes rates in the state, but has seen the same increases that have been seen across the country.

 You’re not alone in this struggle.

 Laredo, Texas Alcohol Rehab Centers and Drug Centers